jeburk/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-and-face-recognition.md

 ## Data retention

 When a user is enrolled in the feature and has an active Teams account, Microsoft keeps their voice and face profiles.
 Their voice and face profile is removed right away if they unenroll from the feature.
-Their voice and face profile is removed within 90 days if their Teams account is deleted.
+Their voice and face profile is removed within 90 days if their Teams account is deleted or if enrollment is disabled by administrative policy.

 If users enroll their voice or face profile, they can always choose to unenroll it later, even if the current assigned admin policy doesn't let them enroll.